-If your business involves breeding exotic animals - for example, ostriches or alpacas - phone the Business Infoline on 13 28 66 to confirm the appropriate cost.
+If your business involves breeding exotic animals (for example, ostriches or alpacas) phone 13 28 66 to confirm the appropriate cost.
 You must value a horse acquired by natural increase and included in livestock on hand at a cost not less than the insemination service fee attributable to acquiring the horse.